Last Updated on February 17, 2022 by Mark Ferguson

-The new value, a new appraisal, and a refinance
+The 2 Million dollar gain, a new appraisal, and a refinance

 With the added income, reduced expenses, and other leases increasing in rent, we decided to refinance the property to take some of the equity out to invest in other projects.
 It was the BRRRR style on a grand scale.
 If the property made $25,000 a month or $300,000 a year, it should be worth $4,200,000 based on a 7 CAP Rate.
 We got the appraisal back after some issues at $3,5 million and he was valuing it based on a 5.6 CAP rate.
 What happened?
 He counted many of our expenses against us that should not have been like the mortgage payment!
 It was a mess but we finally got the appraisal increased to $3,950,00 which I thought was too low, but better than $3,500,000.
 You can see how we got that increased and the issues with that appraisal below:

 Before doing the refinance, we had talked to the bank that first financed this property in 2018 and they said they would do the refinance as well.
 We wanted to do a cash-out refinance that would give us a new loan at 75% of the appraised value and the bank said that was fine.
 This bank had bothered me some already because they did not help me fight the low appraised value.
 They kept telling me it was fine and they saw no issues with it.